Discipline and Consistency Make You Unstoppable (12 epic tips)

 Knowing what motivates you and what doesn’t improves your discipline.
 So let’s get some clarity here.

 A motivator is something that inspires you to take some action.
-For example, money, praise and validation, personal fulfillment and helping others are all motivating for me.
+For example, money, praise and validation, personal fulfillment and altruism are all examples of motivating factors.

 A stressor, on the other hand, is something that causes you to freeze or not take action.
 For example, weaknesses or skill gaps, process bottlenecks, a lack of tools or resources and unrealistic time horizons all create stress.